I. How should we respond to the cultural crisis of truth? (The epistemological issue)

 - How this reading of the Bible shapes us

-- Many today (but not all) who major in the first of these two ways of reading the Bible—that is, reading along the whole Bible—dwell on the more corporate aspects of sin and salvation.
+- Many today (but not all) who major in the first of these two ways of reading the Bible—that is, reading along with the whole Bible—dwell on the more corporate aspects of sin and salvation.
 The cross is seen mainly as an example of sacrificial service and a defeat of worldly powers rather than substitution and propitiation for our sins.
 Ironically, this approach can be very legalistic.
 Instead of calling people to individual conversion through a message of grace, people are called to join the Christian community and kingdom program of what God is doing to liberate the world.
-The emphasis is on Christianity as a way of life to the loss of a blood–bought status in Christ received through personal faith.
-In this imbalance there is little emphasis on vigorous evangelism and apologetics, on expository preaching, and on the marks and importance of conversion/the new birth.
+The emphasis is on Christianity as a way of life to the loss of a blood-bought status in Christ received through personal faith.
+In this imbalance, there is little emphasis on vigorous evangelism and apologetics, on expository preaching, and on the marks and importance of conversion/the new birth.

 - We do not believe that in best practice these two ways of reading the Bible are at all contradictory, even though today, many pit them against each other.
 We believe that on the contrary the two, at their best, are integral for grasping the meaning of the biblical gospel.
 The gospel is the declaration that through the death and resurrection of Jesus Christ, God has come to reconcile individuals by his grace and renew the whole world by and for his glory.